Queensland Literary Awards: Judging

-The Awards are judged by independent panels of writers, critics, journalists, academics and booksellers.
-The Awards are presented to works the judges determine possess the highest literary merit.
+The awards are judged by independent panels of writers, critics, journalists, academics and booksellers.
+They are presented to works the judges determine possess the highest literary merit.

 Winners

+2025

+The shortlist was announced in early September 2025.
+Winners were announced on 26 September 2025.

+2024

+The shortlist was announced on 1 August 2024.
+Winners were announced on 5 September 2024.

+2023

+The winners were announced on 6 September 2023.

 2022

-The winners were announced on 8 September 2022:
+The winners were announced on 8 September 2022.